Welcome to The Restaurant Boiler Room Season 1 Episode 12. I’m your host, Rick Ormsby, Managing Director at Unbridled Capital.

 Franchisees continue to get bigger each day – or so it seems.
 The small guy is going away, the mid-sized guy is starting to go away, and even the large franchisee is going away too.
-This up-cycle of M&A consolidation has really re-defined our preconceived notions on what is a large franchisee.
-I used to think a large franchisee-owned 50 location.
+This up-cycle of M&A consolidation has really re-defined our preconceived notions of what is a large franchisee.
+I used to think a large franchisee-owned 50 locations.
 Nowadays, however, it seems a large franchisee must own at least 200 locations or more.

 BK and Popeye’s Corporate (owned by Restaurant Brands International or RBI) are clearly looking for consolidators.
 Extending a ROFR like this is somewhat unheard of in the franchise industry.
 Additionally, the ROFR will be increased to 1,500 locations and has a mention of Popeye’s brand too.

-RBI is on a huge development push – a key component of their growth strategy.
+RBI is on a huge development push – a key component of its growth strategy.
 The addition of 200 new BK locations in 6 years is a great way to continue this growth plan.